Adding A Roasted Maple Guitar Neck Requires Vigilance

 “Roasted Maple” Neck Issues….

 Remember the nature of a roasted maple guitar neck is to be very brittle.
 Therefore, look closer at the roasted maple guitar neck than you normally do other necks, specifically the screw holes.
 It’s very subtle but can be a difficult problem if you are not aware of the characteristics of the roasted wood.
 Screw threads on the neck plate screws can strip out in the neck holes.
 It’s caused by the roasted wood being so brittle that the insides of the holes are much more prone to strip out versus a standard kiln dried Maple neck.
 If you have ever worked with 100-year-old wood, then you know what you’re dealing with.
 Roasting ages and weakens wood significantly.

-The stripping of the brittle wood screw threads inside the holes of a roasted maple neck cause the screws to loosen their grip.
+The stripping of the brittle wood screw threads inside the holes of a roasted maple neck causes the screws to loosen their grip.
 Strings will pull with lots of pressure when in tune and can cause the screws to slip and the neck to pull away from the body-thus lifting the strings off of the fret board.

 This will cause higher action and make it much more difficult to play.
 Soon you will be “Fighting with your guitar”, Eventually, the action will to be way too high to play.